nicolaschan/ip-anonymize/README.md

   - Automatically compresses zeros optimally
 - Choose number of bits to keep

-This package converts an IP address to binary and sets a specified number of bits from the right hand side to zero.
+This package converts an IP address to binary and keeps a specified number of bits on the left while setting the remaining bits to zero.
 For example, if the binary was `10101010` and we wanted to keep the first four bits, it would become `1010000`.

 ## Installation
 ```bash